SlicesOfPi/reddituserinfoscraper/README.md

  * Set currentTimestamp's timestamp format to that of what reddit uses.
  * Add comment ID to post data.
  * Add tools to manipulate data.
+ * Clean up code a little more & add more commenting.

 ## 1.1.0 Changelog
 + Added setting so it fetches newest comments, not most upvoted.
 This is because the people who comment the most upvoted comments may have abnormal behavours.